-We also considered a few other mineral-specific SCMs to try and replicate the results of the experimental work reported in the main text.
+We also considered a few other mineral-specific SCMs to attempt replication of results reported in the main text.
 For the iron oxides, single site models featuring tetradentate surface coordination have been used in both generalized double layer models, and extended triple layer models to fit divalent cation sorption.6,8,9 For montmorillonite, many models have been proposed, but no standardized SCM has been adopted, some which follow the non-electrostatic method used here, others using various means of representing the permanent negative charge of the clay surface.10,11 While in some cases use of these models improved fits to our data, the lack of spectroscopic studies for Ra combined with the limited database of constants for competing ions effectively precluded the use of these alternative models.
 The non-standardization of these different SCMs and their calibration also impeded any efforts to test their viability for predicting transport of Ra in the different geochemical conditions tested here.12 Thus, we elected to use relatively “simple” models that are well established in the literature, and have a wider variety of available reaction constants that can be used to model the effect of different competing cations.
 That these simpler models failed to provide meaningful prediction of the impact of different solution conditions (main text) suggests that further detailed study of Ra sorption to mineral surfaces is needed to constrain these SCMs.
 In particular, constants to explain the differences in Na and K sorption, as well as better understanding of mineral specific Ra surface complexes would improve these models’ predictive capability.

 Table S1.
 Mineral Surface Areas and Fitted Kd and Ksa values